sgignoux/sicp-solutions.net/content/_index.md

 ## Table of Content (based on second edition of the book)

+- ✓ : Solved
+- 🔬 : somewhat of a detailed explanation

 <!-- todo: Add symbol for detailed solution -->
 <!-- todo: Add for each chapter, what it is about, key takeaway -->